Introduction: DIY Owl Piñata

-Whether you're an adult or a kid, piñatas are a lot of fun at parties, and being able to design your own makes destroying it with a bat feel a lot more special... or it might just make you feel sad and guilty... but exercises in non-attachment are always healthy, right?
+Whether you're an adult or a kid, piñatas are a lot of fun at parties, and being able to design your own makes destroying it feel a lot more special... or it might just make you feel sad and guilty... but exercises in non-attachment are always healthy, right?
 So let's painstakingly make something beautiful and then destroy it for candy!
 What do you say!?

 A great way to make a piñata is to use paper mache.
 Paper mache is cheap and easy to work with so it's a perfect medium for something temporary.
 For my piñata, I'm going to make an owl, because I love owls and it's an easy shape.
 There are a lot of ways to make a piñata with paper mache, but we are going to be using a balloon as the base of ours, so if you want to create something other than an owl, it's best to choose a design that has a round shape.
 Other great options are things like fish, muppet heads, disco balls, the death star, giant flowers, the heads of certain world leaders... ahem... you know, whatever you think would be fun to hit with a bat!
 (In a playful way of course, I am certainly not advocating harming any of these things in real life.
 Like I said, I love owls.)

 If you're looking for more instruction in the ways of paper mache, you can also check out my free Paper Mache Class!